-Basis of the Cut off grade or quality parameters applied
+Basis of the Cut-off grade or quality parameters applied

 The Mineral Resource estimate used a nominal cut-off grade of 1% HM to define a low grade domain and 7.5% HM to define a high grade domain.
 The Ore Reserve is based on reporting to a designed overburden surface.
 The design of this surface considers marginal cut-off grade, based on block revenue exceeding the cost of processing and the application of elevated cut-off grade or an ore discard strategy, to enhance NPV which varies over time.
-The application of the ore discard strategy has been guided by Enterprise Optimisation studies undertaken by WCPL as part of the 2017 BFS.
-The practical result is a focus on processing dominantly T2 domain material early in the life of mine.
-As pit depth and overburden material increases, the opportunity cost of processing lower value ore reduces and the discard strategy is relaxed with increasing amounts of T1 material being processed.
+The application of the ore discard strategy has been guided by Enterprise Optimisation studies undertaken by Whittle Consulting Pty Ltd as part of the KMS BFS.
+The result is a focus on processing dominantly higher grade "T2" domain material early in the life of mine whilst minimizing the levels of oversize material during the Stage 1 of the Project when a single MUP is in operations.
+As pit depth and overburden material increases, the opportunity cost of processing lower value ore reduces, and the discard strategy is relaxed with increasing amounts of lower grade "T1" material being processed.